nesaboz/FastAPI/README.md

 ## Conclusion

 I wrote and ran simple FastAPI app with database (SQLAlchemy), stress test APIs (Locust) and monitor performance (Prometheus/Grafana), all containerized using docker-compose.
-While all webapps ran on a local machine, scaling by splitting into microservices, or moving to the cloud host, would be straightforward (hosting can be done on EC2s with relevant ports exposed).
+While all WebApps ran on a local machine, scaling by splitting into microservices, or moving to the cloud host, would be straightforward (hosting can be done on EC2s with relevant ports exposed).